 S U S T A I N A B L E -made with natural and sustainable fabrics in small batches.
 Most of our fabrics are OEKO-TEX Standard 100, which means that they are without harmful substances such as in the dyes.
 We believe in Slow Fashion, so we create pieces by hand in small batches without overproducing.
 We would NEVER throw out any of our clothing but instead have it part of a Promo or upcycle it into something new.

 We produce high quality garments with exceptional finishing so that they last and are not contributing to the “disposable fashion” problem.
-Our designs are also modern, classic and timeless so that they are not trend driven and will be out of style and out of your closet in a season.
+Our designs are also minimalist, versatile, and timeless so that they are not trend driven and won’t be out of style and out of your closet in a season.

 Our Hand Dyeing started because we bought water damaged fabrics that still were exceptional quality but had some discolorations on them.
 We take small quantities of discolored fabrics and create new beautiful fabrics with our different Hand Dyeing techniques.
 We have also Hand Dyed some Dead Stock fabrics when the colour was the issue with why it wasn’t selling.
 We currently use dyes that are made in California but we are in the process of developing some of our own natural dyes (it’s a bit of a work in progress).

 M A D E I N C A N A D A -all our pieces are Made in Canada.
 We produce our pieces in Winnipeg, MB, Treaty 1 Territory in our Studio as well as we partner with local Winnipeg GarmaTech who helps us and other local designers with our cutting and sewing.
 We have our PRETTY PROJECT pieces sewn in Toronto, Canada and then print them locally here in Winnipeg.